 EuroMov Digital Health in Motion (EuroMov DHM)

-This line of research on "Digital Health in Motion" ultimately aims to better understand the etiology of human movement, considered as the level of integration of biological and cognitive phenomena, during our constant informational exchanges with the environment.
+This line of research on “Digital Health in Motion” ultimately aims to better understand the etiology of human movement—viewed as the level at which biological and cognitive phenomena are integrated—during our constant exchange of information with the environment.

 The research unit is organized into three scientific themes and two cross-cutting areas:

-• Theme: Perception In Action & Synchronization (PIAS): discovering the laws governing human perception in moving agents (perception in action) and human-environment synchronization in general.
+- Theme: Perception in Action & Synchronization (PIAS): Exploring the laws governing human perception in moving agents (perception in action) and human-environment synchronization in general.

-• Theme: Monitoring and Improving Behaviors (MIB): providing users with advice on how to improve their behaviors in order to achieve better health, quality of life, or athletic performance, with a particular focus on software engineering.
+- Theme: Monitoring and Improving Behaviors (MIB): Providing users with guidance on how to improve their behaviors in order to achieve better health, quality of life, or athletic performance, with a particular focus on software engineering.

-• The Learning and Complexity (LAC) theme focuses on the study of human learning and complexity through signatures of movement, clinical data, and indicators of neural activity, notably by developing interpretable models.
+- The Learning and Complexity (LAC) research group focuses on the study of human learning and complexity through the analysis of health-related movement patterns, clinical data, and neural activity indicators, with a particular emphasis on developing interpretable models.

-• Cross-cutting theme Semantics and Taxonomy of Movement (SemTaxM): identify taxonomic classifications of movement and define a theory of movement-based semantics and models of semantics rooted in specific contexts.
+- Cross-cutting research area: Semantics and Taxonomy of Movement (SemTaxM): identifying taxonomic classifications of movement and developing a theory of movement-based semantics and semantic models grounded in specific contexts.

-• The Factory cross-cutting theme aims to improve the reproducibility of results and accelerate translational research and technology transfer by providing standardized and documented approaches with an open data dissemination strategy.
+- The Factory cross-cutting initiative aims to improve the reproducibility of results and accelerate translational research and technology transfer by providing standardized and documented approaches, along with an open data dissemination strategy.

 Label: UR_UM102